 #4 – Create multilingual forms

 Just like on SurveyCTO Collect, our mobile data collection app for Android and iOS, you can program questions in web forms to appear in multiple languages, including question text, answer options, hints, and even any media, such as images, audio clips, and video clips.
-There’s no limit to how many languages that can be programmed, and respondents can switch between languages as needed.
+There’s no limit to how many languages can be programmed, and respondents can switch between languages as needed.
 You can even change the opening message by adding a note field type with the “intro” appearance option to include instructions (perhaps in multiple languages) for respondents on how to change the form language.
 Be sure to make the most common language the default, and consider making different versions of the same form, so that the default language is always correct for respondents in that region.
+And with the web form interface translation feature, you can seamlessly adapt to and serve a multilingual respondent population.

 #5 – Track links